AVR-biosecurity-bioinformatics/freyr/docs/nanopore_tutorial.md

 ### Make your loci parameters file

 The loci parameters (or `loci_params`) file is a `.csv` that conveys information to the pipeline about how to process each type of amplicon found in each sample (ie. those derived from `pcr_primers` in the samplesheet).
 One row should be used per locus/primer pair.
-Every field in the `loci_params` file is currently required and must be specified, so don't remove any of the columns.
+Paths can be absolute, or relative to the analysis directory.

 A 'default' file can be found at `./inputs/loci_params_default.csv` that contains defaults for 'typical' runs focusing on the COI locus, but you will need to change some of these: